fadalstore/BioLinkSpot/replit.md

 ### Backend Architecture
 - **Runtime**: Node.js with Express.js for the REST API server
 - **Language**: TypeScript throughout the stack for consistency
+- **Payment Processing**: Stripe integration for tips and premium subscriptions
-- **Data Storage**: In-memory storage implementation with interface for future database integration
+- **Data Storage**: In-memory storage with support for tips, analytics, and user payments
-- **API Design**: RESTful endpoints for user profiles and social link management
+- **API Design**: RESTful endpoints for profiles, payments, analytics, and monetization features
 - **Development**: ESBuild for server bundling and production deployment

 ### Database Schema
-- **Users Table**: Stores profile information (username, display name, bio, profile picture, social stats)
+- **Users Table**: Profile information with Stripe customer IDs and premium plan tracking
-- **Social Links Table**: Manages platform-specific links (Instagram, Twitter, LinkedIn, etc.)
+- **Social Links Table**: Platform-specific links (Instagram, Twitter, LinkedIn, etc.)
+- **Tips Table**: Payment tracking for tip jar functionality with amounts and status
+- **Analytics Table**: Comprehensive tracking of views, clicks, and user interactions
 - **ORM**: Drizzle ORM configured for PostgreSQL with schema validation using Zod

 ### Theme System